OctopusDeploy/blog/blog/2017-10/installing-wildfly-from-scratch.md

 Standalone mode is used when running a WildFly instance that manages its own configuration and deployments.

 Domain mode is used to configure and deploy applications to multiple WildFly instances.
-In Domain mode the Domain Controller distributes configuration and applications to Domain Slaves.
+In domain mode the Domain Controller distributes configuration and applications to Domain Slaves.

 :::hint
 A domain should not be confused with a cluster.
 Domains exist only to distribute settings and applications, and those settings may or may not build a clustered environment.
 Likewise standalone instances can participate in a cluster if they are individually configured with the required settings.